The Impact of the U.S. Census Disclosure Avoidance System on Redistricting and Voting Rights Analysis: Ecological Inference and Voting Rights Analysis

 \section{Ecological Inference and Voting Rights Analysis}

 }

 Inferring the racial and ethnic composition of potential voters and their candidate choice is a key element of voting rights analysis in redistricting.
-Recent court cases have relied upon Bayesian Improved Surname Geocoding (BISG) to predict the race and ethnicity of individual voters in a voter file \cite{fisc:frem:06,elli:etal:09,imai:khan:16}.
+Recent court cases have relied on Bayesian Improved Surname Geocoding (BISG) to predict the race and ethnicity of individual voters in a voter file \cite{fisc:frem:06,elli:etal:09,imai:khan:16}.
 This methodology combines the names and addresses of registered voters with block-level racial composition data from the Census.

 We first examine how the accuracy of prediction changes between the DAS and original Census data.
-Since this is exactly the type of analysis from which the DAS is supposed to protect individual Census respondents, we expect the prediction accuracy to dramatically decline when using the DAS-protected data.
-We then revisit the most recent court case about the East Ramapo school board election and investigate whether this change in racial prediction alters the conclusions of the racial redistricting analysis.
+While differential privacy should not prevent statistical prediction, race is the most sensitive information included in the P.L.94-171 data release.
+As such, it is of interest to examine whether the DAS will degrade the prediction accuracy of individual race and ethnicity.
+We follow up on this analysis by revisiting a recent Section 2 court case about the East Ramapo school board election and investigate whether this change in racial prediction alters the conclusions of the racial redistricting analysis.

 \hypertarget{prediction-of-individual-voters-race-and-ethnicity}{